mimiyin/collective-play-s20/README.md

 ## Week 9: Queuing continued
 ### Class 1
+   * Deconstruct Dear John example on paper
    * Why do we cheat?
 When do we cheat?
-   * Present concepts for queuing projects.
+   * Discuss concepts for queuing projects.

 ### Assignment
    * Prepare a draft version of your queuing project to test in class.
 (It can be analog.)